Please ensure Javascript is enabled for purposes of website accessibility

 Missing Mitten by Stuart J. Murph

-Missing Mitten is part of the MathStart series and teaches the math concepts of even and odd in a simple way older preschoolers will understand.
+Missing Mitten is part of the MathStart series and teaches the math concept of even and odd in a simple way older preschoolers will understand.
 This story is about a farmer who can’t seem to get the right amount of mittens for each of his farm animals.
 This is an amusing story told in rhyming text that is sure to keep a child’s attention.
-As with all Stuart Murph’s MathStart books, there are suggestions for expanding the math concept taught.
+As with all of Stuart Murph’s MathStart books, there are suggestions for expanding the math concept taught to help reinforce learning.

 Whose Tracks in the Snow? by Alexandra Milton